akasshdeep14/EDA-App-insight-analysis/README.md

 4.Maintain regular update cycles to improve performance and satisfaction

-Leverage user review insights to improve features and fix recurring issues
+5.Leverage user review insights to improve features and fix recurring issues